Talk to us

 Q2: How do virtual gifts work in live streaming platforms?

-On most live-streaming platforms, viewers can buy virtual gifts with real money or in-app currency.
-Once purchased, these gifts can be sent to streamers during a live broadcast as a show of support or appreciation.
+Viewers can buy virtual gifts with real money or in-app currency on most live-streaming platforms.
+Once purchased, these gifts can be sent to streamers during a live broadcast to show support or appreciation.

 Q3: Why are virtual gifts important in live streaming?